tranduc22104-star/nova-bank-credit-risk-analysis/README.md

 Several metrics are derived to make the credit analysis more interpretable.

-### Debt-to-Income Ratio (DTI)
+### DTI — Debt-to-Income Ratio

 ```text
 DTI = (Loan Amount + Other Debt) / Annual Income
 ```

-DTI represents the overall debt burden relative to annual income.
+Represents the overall debt burden relative to annual income.

-### Loan-to-Income Ratio (LTI)
+### LTI — Loan-to-Income Ratio

 ```text
 LTI = Loan Amount / Annual Income
 ```

-LTI measures the size of the requested loan relative to annual income.
+Measures the size of the requested loan relative to annual income.

 ### Default Rate